CTM80255 - Groups: group relief: non coinciding accounting periods or group relationships: example

 Step 3

-£10,500 is the ‘amount of any prior surrenders attributable to the overlapping period’.
+£10,500 is the ‘amount of prior surrenders for the overlapping period’.

 Step 1